maricia/TrailVision/README.md

-# Project TrailVision
+# TrailVision

 TrailVision is a mountain bike video analytics platform that converts GoPro footage into ride metrics, highlight moments, extracted frames, and dashboard-ready data.

 ## Problem

-Mountain bike videos are hard to review manually.
-A short ride can create thousands of frames, and finding the best moments takes time.
+Manual review of mountain bike video is slow.
+A short ride can create thousands of frames, making it hard to find the best moments.

 ## Solution

-TrailVision uses Python, FFmpeg, OpenCV, DuckDB, and future dbt/Power BI models to automate ride analysis.
+TrailVision automates ride analysis using Python, FFmpeg, OpenCV, DuckDB, and planned dbt/Power BI reporting.

 ## Current Features